NotPraneeth/career-ops/modes/_custom.md

 - Never include a photo, an objective statement, or first-person pronouns (I, my, me) anywhere on the resume.

-- Bold most relevant JD keywords in generated cv so that it's easier for the recruiter to notice.
+- 3 Bullet points per role, with the most relevant/impactful one first.

+- Professional summary should be written in a way that exactly matches what the JD is asking for.

 - Drop the Core Competencies grid so that the resume fits on one page.
+Never include a `competencies` key in any CV payload — omit it entirely so the section never renders (the pipeline strips it automatically as a safety net, but it should never be generated in the first place).

 <!--(none yet -- add yours above)-->